Residents and non-residents

 A local community may sell property to a company at a below-market price on the basis of a property purchase contract.
 The decision to sell the property at a lower than market price is adopted by the local community council.

 Special rules apply to strategic investments.
-Investors send their applications to determine compliance with conditions for a strategic investment to the MGRT on a prescribed form.
+Investors send their applications to determine compliance with conditions for a strategic investment to the MGRT on the prescribed form.
 If the investment meets the conditions, the MGRT, the investor and the incentive recipient sign a contract to implement the strategic investment.
 On signing the contract, the investor or the incentive recipient must provide a first-call performance bond or other appropriate security.

 The general corporate tax rate is 19%.
 Various tax allowances and tax reliefs are available (see Taxation).